universal-ember/.github/profile/README.md

 ## Related projects

-These projects have similar design goals in augmenting The Platform, but may not meet the above tech goals
+These projects have similar design goals in augmenting The Platform, but may not have the same goals.
+Still good projects, but different goals.

 - [headless-ui](https://github.com/GavinJoyce/ember-headlessui/)